oduwa/RWAndroidTryout/Part1_edited.markdown

 Right-click again on **wear\res\values** in the project navigator and choose **New\Values resource file**.
 Name this file **dimensions** and click **OK**.

-Again, add the following to the new file, _inside_ the resources tag:
+Add the following to the new file, _inside_ the resources tag:

     <dimen name="time_size">46dp</dimen>